 Start with your actual sleep pattern

-If the piece will be used mostly for sitting and only rarely for sleeping, a sofa bed is often the better value.
-If it will be used for frequent guest stays, adult sleepers, or multi-night visits, a sleeper sofa usually earns its cost.
+If the piece will mostly be used for sitting and only occasionally for sleeping, a sofa bed is often the better value.
+If it will handle frequent guest stays, adult sleepers, or multi-night visits, a sleeper sofa usually earns its extra cost.

 Measure the room in its open position